 An Expert Bartender is also a Bar Chef

-Bar Chef, or bartending chef, is a term that has really come into its own, it’s a bartender who takes those classic drinks and takes them up to the next level, using fresh fruits or flowers etc. A big part of Craft Cocktails is understanding what fruit is in season, how it will compliment the overall taste of the drink, even down to colores and smells.
-A lot of Bartenders are now working with Chefs at high end lounges and hotels, to craft the perfect combination for the guest.
+Bar Chef, or bartending chef, is a term that has really come into its own.
+The ‘chef’ is a cocktail bartender who takes those classic drinks and boosts them to the next level by using fresh fruits or flowers etc. A big part of craft cocktailing is understanding what fruit is in season.
+How the citrus, or sweetness compliments the overall taste of the drink.
+A perfectionist will even consider final cocktail colour in addition to presentation and aroma.
+Many bartenders are now working with experienced chefs at high end lounges and hotels, to craft the perfect drink.

 A Great Mixologist Knows Their Customer